codeoverflow-org/nodecg-io-docs/docs/samples/nanoleaf.md

 ## Using the Nanoleaf sample bundle

 The Nanoleaf example bundle in `samples/nanoleaf` demonstrates the ability to control your nanoleaf lights.
-This example code sets all panels to an orange color.
+This example code sets all panels to an orange colour.
 Here is a guide to how to get it working.

 ### Prerequisites

--   Working NodeCG & nodecg-io installation
+-   Working NodeCG and a nodecg-io installation
 -   IP address of your nanoleaf controller

 ### Configure the nanoleaf sample bundle

 1. Start nodecg with nodecg-io installed.
-The nanoleaf sample bundle is currently part of it so it should also be loaded.
+The nanoleaf sample bundle is currently part of it, so it should also be loaded.

 2. Go to the `nodecg-io` tab in the nodecg dashboard.